hero-image-City of Spokane and river

 Air Quality Sensors

-Using Sensors to Understand Air Quality
+Using Personal Air Sensors to Understand Air Quality

 Air sensors are lower-cost, portable devices that can estimate concentrations of some air pollutants.
 There are many sensors on the market that are available to anyone.
 Prices start around $200.

+In the Spokane-area, the use of personal air quality sensors is growing.
+Private individuals, teachers, schools, libraries, sport associations, and other organizations are using sensors as a tool to better understand air quality conditions at their location(s).
 Although sensors may provide less accurate data than the data we provide from the regulatory monitors, we support and encourage the use of air quality sensors.
 We believe they can be a useful tool for residents, educators, and students to explore indoor and outdoor air quality.
+Learn more about sensor technologies at EPA Air Sensor Toolbox webpage.

-Air Sensors at Schools
+Sensors at Schools

 (L) Educators assembling for a training session.
 (R) Contents of the KMS classroom kits.